-Connecting an external contact, for example, a room thermostat or a timer allows you to temporarily or periodically raise or lower the room temperature while heating.
-When the contact is on, the heating curve offset is changed by the number of steps selected in the menu.
-If a room sensor is installed and activated the desired room temperature ($^{\circ}$ C) is set.
+Connecting an external switch, for example a room thermostat or a timer, allows you to raise or lower the room temperature temporarily or periodically.
+When the switch is turned on, the heating curve or cooling curve offset is changed by the number of steps selected in the menu.
+If a room sensor is installed and activated. the desired room temperature (°C) is set.